MicrosoftDocs/SupportArticles-docs/SharePoint/OneDrive/sync/sign-into-onedrive-error-0x8004deef.md

 If you still experience the issue, follow these steps to remove the folders that contain cached credentials:

 1. Sign out of OneDrive.
-2. Remove all folders in the following locations:
+2. Remove all subfolders in the following folders：

     - *%localappdata%/Microsoft/OneAuth*
     - *%localappdata%/Microsoft/IdentityCache*